 The new lots are either:

 Torrens Title where there is no body corporate or common “shared” property like a driveway in a dual occupancy project or

-A community title is a third option which is not common.
-In NSW Company title has been used.
+A community title is a third option which is not common in Victoria.
+In NSW, Company title has been used in older type developments.